 Mondays: 11 a.m. - 1 p.m.

 Wednesdays: 11 a.m. - 1 p.m.

 Other times can be arranged when requested.
 Investigators may use the 30-minute time slot for help in evaluating the feasibility of a project and possible regulatory implications, pre-review of your draft HSC application, protocol and consent form, assistance with answering provisos, and general questions about HSC and other regulatory requirements.
 To schedule an appointment, please contact the HRPP Director at 588-0942 or the HSC Office at 588-1240.

 KUMC IRB Information

 Federalwide Assurance (FWA) has been approved for KUMC.
-The FWA covers three IRBs, two which operate at the KUMC main campus in Kansas City, and one which operates at the School of Medicine-Wichita as well as other IRBs designated by the KUMC HRPP as reviewing IRBs.
+The FWA covers two IRBs which operate at the KUMC main campus in Kansas City as well as other IRBs designated by the KUMC HRPP as reviewing IRBs.